 Distributions from Traditional IRAs prior to age 59½ are subject to a 10% penalty, in addition to applicable federal and state taxes.
-Under the following circumstances, you may be able to avoid the penalty on early withdrawals:
+Under certain circumstances, you may be able to avoid the penalty on early withdrawals.
+Common exceptions include:

 - First-time home purchase